Promotion digraphs: Introduction

 In \cite{Gaetz.Pechenik.Pfannerer.Striker.Swanson:fluctuating}, there is also a definition of \emph{promotion functions} for nonrectangular shapes, but almost nothing is studied about these functions outside of the rectangular case.
 Here, we first reinterpret promotion permutations and promotion functions by studying their functional digraphs, which we call \emph{promotion digraphs}.
 From this perspective, we prove a variety of results.
 In particular, we give a partial characterization of the digraphs that can arise as promotion digraphs and prove that any standard tableau $T$ is uniquely characterized by its promotion digraphs (\Cref{thm:antiexcedance}).
 We also take this opportunity to provide an additional exposition of some results of \cite{Gaetz.Pechenik.Pfannerer.Striker.Swanson:fluctuating} that were previously only described in the full generality of \emph{fluctuating tableaux}.
 This includes a useful characterization of promotion in terms of balance points (\Cref{prop:promotion_via_balance_points}), which has been used implicitly in the literature.
 We also define a minor variant of promotion, called \emph{gromotion}, as a convenient way to study an orbit of promotion.

 The main reason that we prefer working with promotion digraphs over promotion functions is that we can also define promotion digraphs for \emph{$K$-promotion}, $\promotion$, on \emph{increasing tableaux}.
 An increasing tableau of shape $\lambda$ and entries in $[q] \coloneqq \{1,\ldots,q\}$ is a filling of the Young diagram of $\lambda$ with elements of $[q]$ such that rows and columns are strictly increasing; we write $\inc^q(\lambda)$ for the set of increasing tableaux of shape $\lambda$ with entries from $[q]$. $K$-promotion was introduced in \cite{Pechenik:CSP}, building on the combinatorics of increasing tableaux as developed by H.~Thomas and A.~Yong \cite{Thomas.Yong:K} in application to $K$-theoretic Schubert calculus. $K$-promotion has since received significant attention from the perspective of dynamical algebraic combinatorics.
 In contrast with standard tableaux, the order of $K$-promotion on increasing tableaux of rectangular shape $r \times c$ does not in general divide $q$ if $r\geq 4$, but can instead be significantly greater (see \Cref{ex:indegree0}).
 This behavior is only partially understood (see, in particular, \cite{Dilks.Pechenik.Striker,Patrias.Pechenik:CFDF}).
 However, it is known from \cite{Pechenik:CSP} that the order of $K$-promotion on increasing tableaux of rectangular shape $r \times c$ divides $q$ when $r \leq 2$.
 This leaves the case $r=3$ intriguingly open.
-In this case, we have the following conjecture but very few results. \begin{conjecture}[ {\cite[Conjecture~4.12]{Dilks.Pechenik.Striker}}] For $T \in \inc^q(3 \times c)$ a three-row rectangular increasing tableau, we have $\promotion^q(T) = T$. \end{conjecture} We hope that promotion digraphs can be a useful tool towards proving \Cref{conj:3row_order}.
+In this case, we have the following conjecture but very few results. \begin{conjecture}[ {\cite[Conjecture~4.12]{Dilks.Pechenik.Striker}}] For $T \in \inc^q(3 \times c)$ a three-row rectangular increasing tableau, we have $\promotion^q(T) = T$. \end{conjecture} We hope that promotion digraphs can be a useful tool towards proving \Cref{conj:3row_order}. (\cite{Dilks.Pechenik.Striker} reports computer verification of \Cref{conj:3row_order} for $c \leq 7$; we have since additionally verified the conjecture for $c=8$.)